Man critical after being struck by hit-and-run driver in Kensington

 The man was taken to Hahnemann University Hospital with head trauma and suffering from two broken legs.

-Police are looking for a white male driving a silver four-door vehicle with a sunroof and a shattered windshield.
+Police are looking for a white male driver from the striking vehicle.

 ------